 The Syria Lifeline Project

 More than 8 million Syrian children are in immediate need of aid.
-Over 2 million of those children are refugees, most left behind with no parents to look after them.
-6 years in to the war, there are no signs conditions will get better for the children anytime soon.
+Over 2 million of them are refugees, mostly orphaned with no means of sustaining themselves.
+Now 7 years into the civil war, there are no signs conditions will improve for Syrian children anytime soon.